Football clubs

 1894 - 2012

-In 1934 the club added Rangers to their name and joined the Battle & District League in which they remained until the outbreak of the Second World War.
-The club joined the Hastings League ahead of the 1935-36 season winning Division Two in their first season, the club then joined the East Sussex League in 1938 and would return to the league after the war ahead of the 1948-49 season.
+In 1934 the club adopted the name Battle Rangers and joined the Battle & District League until the Second World War.
+Ahead of 1935–36 they entered the Hastings League, winning Division Two at the first attempt, before moving to the East Sussex League in 1938 and returning again after the war in 1948–49.

-The club remained members of the East Sussex League for the rest of their history before folding before the 2012-13 season, by which Battle Baptists had become the most senior club in the town.
+Rangers then competed in the East Sussex League for the remainder of their existence, folding before the 2012–13 season.
+By this point, Battle Baptists had become the town’s senior club.

 Battle Town